 Fresno Grizzlies Game Notes vs Modesto

-Star Wars Night is May 6th (tomorrow) and Fresno Growers Night is May 7th (this Saturday).
-Two amazing nights at the ballpark.

 The Grizzlies and Nuts continue their six-game series tonight.
 First pitch is scheduled for 6:50 pm PT from Chukchansi Park.
-Grizzlies RHP McCade Brown and Nuts RHP Jimmy Joyce are the probable starters.
+Grizzlies RHP Brayan Castillo and Nuts RHP Joseph Hernandez are the probable starters.

-ROARING ON OFFENSE: In 2022, the Fresno Grizzlies offense has been one of the best at the Single-A level.
-The Grizzlies lead all Single-A teams in batting average (.281), homers (29), at-bats (801), hits (225), total bases (367), slugging percentage (.458) and OPS (.815).
-Not only is Fresno leading some of these categories, but they are substantially higher than the rest of the level.
-The Grizzlies batting average is .20 points higher than the team in second (St. Lucie) and their slugging percentage is .28 points higher than the next team (Rancho Cucamonga).
-They also have 24 more hits and total bases than the respected second place squads (St. Lucie and Rancho Cucamonga again).
-Overall, the Grizzlies rank fifth in batting average, sixth in slugging percentage and seventh in OPS in all of Minor League Baseball.

-MCCADE MAKES HIS FRESNO DEBUT: Tonight, the Grizzlies will hand the ball to Rockies #29 prospect McCade Brown, who will make his first start in a Fresno uniform.
-The 2021 3rd-round draft pick joined the Grizzlies rotation on May 2nd after spending the first month of 2022 with the ACL Rockies.
-Brown started his professional career last summer with the ACL Rockies (rookie ball), appearing in four games (three starts).
-He hurled eight innings, allowing seven runs (six earned) while striking out nine.
-Brown was selected by the Rockies in the 3rd round of the 2021 MLB June Amateur Draft out of Indiana University.
-He spent three years with the Hoosiers and anchored the rotation for the first time in his final season.
-Brown made 12 starts and had a 5-4 record with a 3.39 ERA.
-He was an important piece of an Indiana pitching staff that finished No. 3 in the country in ERA and now looks to continue his success with the Grizzlies.
-Read more about Brown on Page 2.

 MAY 7, 2022 VS. MODESTO NUTS (SEATTLE MARINERS): CHUKCHANSI PARK- 6:50 PM PT